Mouaz-Ahmed/Mouaz-Ahmed/README.md

 <h3>👨‍💻 About Me</h3>

 <p>
-I am a passionate <strong>Front-End Developer</strong> focused on building modern, responsive, and interactive web applications.
+I am a passionate <strong>Junior Frontend Developer</strong> based in Karachi, Pakistan, specializing in building modern, responsive, and user-friendly web applications.
-I enjoy turning UI designs into real products using React and modern front-end tools.
+I enjoy turning UI/UX designs into real, scalable products using <strong>React, Next.js, and TypeScript</strong>.
 </p>

-- 🌱 Learning **React, Redux , Next Js, Typescript & advanced front-end concepts**
+- 🌱 Currently learning **React, Redux, Next.js, TypeScript, and advanced frontend concepts**
-- 🎬 Experience in **Video Editing**
+- 💻 Hands-on experience with **web applications** and contribution to a **mobile app project (Zong)**
-- 🗄️ Completed academic & practice projects in **SQL**
+- 🗄️ Completed academic and practice projects in **SQL**
+- 🎬 Experience in **video editing and multimedia projects**
-- 💻 Basic knowledge of **C & Java**
+- 💻 Familiar with **C and Java basics**
 - 📫 Reach me at: **mouazahmed321@gmail.com**

 ---